 - Suitable in areas having high moisture.

 - Use to visualize staircase pop.

-- If used in all four walls, it gives the feeling of a dystopian nightmare.
+- If used on all four walls, it gives the feeling of a dystopian nightmare.
 So, it is recommended to use them for one wall out of four.

-Pegboards are preferred in the art rooms, hobby room, or garage.
+Pegboards are preferred in art rooms, hobby rooms, or garages.

 - Easy to install, with the help of screws, that can be further painted of color same as of boards.